RobStarek/CFCNN/README.md

-# Calibration-free single-frame super-resolving fluorescence microscopy
+# Calibration-free single-frame super-resolution fluorescence microscopy

 This repository contains data and scripts required for reproducing the results presented in the paper **Calibration-free single-frame super-resolving fluorescence microscopy** by Anežka Dostálová, Dominik Vašinka, Robert Stárek, and Miroslav Ježek.
 The paper is available on arXiv.